canjs/can-realtime-rest-model/can-realtime-rest-model.md

 `realtimeRestModel` requires a properly configured [can-connect/base/base.queryLogic].
-If your server supports `getList` parameters that match [can-query-logic/query can-query-logic's default query structure], then no configuration is likely necessary.
+If your server supports `getList` parameters that match [can-query-logic/query can-query-logic’s default query structure], then no configuration is likely necessary.
 The default `query` structure looks like:

 ```js